 2. Make the entry requirements less simple

 Just asking for a like and share (which is actually against Facebook regulations) or a retweet from Twitter will attract entries but most will be worthless.
 Ask for a suggestion, a caption, a quote.
 Something that doesn’t take forever to think about but something that is a consideration – almost like a CAPTCHA for social media.

 But anyway, how much does all this matter?

 Think about this logically, you’re trying to get your paid-for Facebook competition out to a specific audience but you can only specify your audience so much, age demographic, gender, and other things that people have chosen to tell Facebook.
 If you’re lucky you’ll have their interests listed.
 Exactly like paid-for advertising campaigns (which do work, for anyone who has tried them) you’re playing a total numbers game.
 Your ad or competition is going to make thousands or millions of impressions people’s Facebook pages, you now need numbers of entries to your competition.

 Whatever your company’s product or service, how your competition actually translates into what your goals are (awareness, sales, web traffic, etc.) is going to depend on how many people enter.
 Your competition is going to be synonymous with your brand whether you go on about it or not, depending on their entry requirements, they’re going to learn more about the brand, the product or the service, purely by entering.

 Here’s the bottom line:

 You cannot dictate who enters your competition, you can only influence it.
-Only you have influenced it, usually at the front end of the campaign, it’s a sheer numbers game and that will be driven purely by the value individuals place on the prize and what they have to do to enter – make it easy, make it sharable.
+Once the competition is up and running, it’s a sheer numbers game and that will be driven largely by the value individuals place on the prize and what they have to do to enter – make it easy, make it sharable.